0800 2465119

 If you’re dreaming about a second home by the beach and holidays in the countryside, releasing equity from your main home can help turn that dream into a reality.

-With the new council tax rules imposed for second homes, we’re receiving more enquiries for customers looking at buying property abroad.
-If you’re exploring your options as to which country and currency you may choose for buying your second home and how to finance the purchase, we can help explore your options in confidence.
+With the new council tax rules imposed for second homes in the UK, we’re receiving more enquiries for customers looking at buying property abroad.

-How do I use equity release to buy my second home?
+How do I use equity release to buy a second home?

 • Get started with our equity release calculator to give you an idea of how much you can release, or book a free call back to get more accurate figures & we can answer your questions